michaelphillips4/ResearchAndDevelopmentCalculator/README.md

 - [x] **Client Details:** Jones Woods Accounting

-- [x] **Requirements:** to create a cacluator that can be added to a exisitng system.
-It needs to be deployed to an existing site that dosnet haven node etc. this is the reason it it uses angular via a cdn.
+- [x] **Requirements:** A stand alone cacluator that can be added to a exisitng system.
+To be deployed to a site that does not have node etc.
+This is the reason it it uses angular via a cdn.

 - [x] **Testing:** due to the nature of the calculations and the lack of node or a proper dev environemnt see the tests in jasmine also used via a cdn.